top of page

 Mindfulness

-Mental training has influenced me by learning to journal.
-By journaling daily for 15 minutes I am able to reflect on the day, be honest with myself, and have a visual of where my life may be headed.
-At the end of each month I look back on the previous month to see if I made progress towards any goals or to see if there are any reoccurring problems to solve in the next month.
+Mental training can influence you by learning to journal.
+By journaling daily for 15 minutes you are able to reflect on the day, be honest with yourself, and have a visual of where your life may be headed.
+At the end of each month you can look back on the previous month to see if you made progress towards any goals or to see if there are any reoccurring problems to solve in the next month.

 #2